bigcommerce/catalyst/apps/with-makeswift/README.md

 # Catalyst

----

-:warning: Notice
+> [!WARNING]

-The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
+> The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
 During Catalyst’s developer preview you should be focused on the core Catalyst storefront.

----

 A fully customizable headless storefront, Catalyst offers a set of opinionated defaults, while being composable to fit the needs of the developer, merchant, and shopper.
 Catalyst is built with [Next.js](https://nextjs.org/) and [Makeswift](https://www.makeswift.com/) using our React.js storefront component library called Reactant.